Choirrulloh/Raspberry-surveillance-camera/README.md

 [![noip](https://i.imgur.com/maHyJ2l.jpg)](https://i.imgur.com/maHyJ2l.jpg)

+This host is a human friendly address (e.i. `www.maisonlimoges.ddns.net`) which will redirect to your modem public IP.

+## Install the noip client on a device connected on same wifi network

+# Windows
 Download the client https://www.noip.com/download?page=win and install it on your windows computer using the same Raspberry network wifi.

 [![client](https://i.imgur.com/6qSw5hg.jpg)](https://i.imgur.com/6qSw5hg.jpg)

-This host will give you a human friendly domain (e.i. `www.mycamera.ddns.net`) which will redirect to your modem public IP.
+# Raspbian
+Follow this good tutorial : http://fr.sizious.com/2017/04/30/comment-installer-no-ip-dynamic-update-client-duc-sous-raspbian/

 > Check your Rasbperry public access with a human friendly domain by typing `www.mycamera.ddns.net` in a browser.